CosmWasm/sylvia-book/src/basics/multitest-intro.md

 }
 ```

-`Sylvia` generates a lot of helpers for us to make testing as easy as possible.
+^Sylvia generates a lot of helpers for us to make testing as easy as possible.
 To simulate blockchain, we create `sylvia::multitest::App`.
 Then we will use it to store the code id
-of our contract on the blockchain using `sylvia` generated `CodeId`.
+of our contract on the blockchain using ^sylvia generated `CodeId`.

 Code id identifies our contract on the blockchain and allows us to instantiate the contract on it.
 We do that using `CodeId::instantiate` method.
 It returns the `InstantiateProxy` type, allowing us